f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce/gcp/automation-demo-guide.rst

 .. image:: assets/postman.jpg

-**Note:** If you want to destroy the entire setup, checkout a branch with name ``destroy-waf-gcp`` (using current deploy-waf-gcp branch) which will trigger destroy workflow and will remove all created resources
+**STEP 7:** If you want to destroy the entire setup, checkout a branch with name ``destroy-waf-gcp`` (using current deploy-waf-gcp branch) which will trigger destroy workflow and will remove all created resources

 .. image:: assets/destroy.png